UMN-LATIS/z/deploy_to_production.md

 Just like `dev` and `staging` deployments, we'll use Ansible for updating the platform and Capistrano for deploying the app.

-## THE PROCESS
+## ⚡️ THE PROCESS

-### T-minus 2 weeks
+### 2 WEEKS BEFORE

-0. When Z is ready for production deployment, create a release branch following gitflow style.
+1. When Z is ready for production deployment, create a release branch following gitflow style.
 Deploy to staging.

-1. Because Z is critical UMN infrastructure, user-impacting deployments should receive approval from the [Enterprise Change Approval Board (CAB)](https://it.umn.edu/resources-it-staff-partners/change-management/change-approval-board).
+2. Because Z is critical UMN infrastructure, user-impacting deployments should receive approval from the [Enterprise Change Approval Board (CAB)](https://it.umn.edu/resources-it-staff-partners/change-management/change-approval-board).
    1. Ping LATIS' CAB representative to let them know a Z deployment will be upcoming and you're submitting a CAB request.
    2. Schedule a time for deployment.
 Invite a [LATIS system engineer](https://neighborhood.cla.umn.edu/latis/people/latis-staff-list) to help with load balancing hokey pokey.
    3. Complete the CAB request.
    4. Proceed if approval from CAB, or defer change if not approved.

-### Deploy Day
+### DEPLOY DAY

-#### Prep
+#### PREP

    1. Connect to VPN
    2. Start tailing log files on production servers with `tail -f /swadm/web/z/current/log/*log`